Schedule an appointment today!

 The initiative has two components—a faculty research grant program and a student research analyst program.
 The initiative builds on CMC’s tradition of the teacher-scholar model and creating opportunities for students and faculty to work together on applied research.

 We welcome participation from the multiple disciplines represented at CMC.
 Research can range from such topics as individual- or firm-based studies (e.g., psychology of entrepreneurial behavior) to topics such as the impact of technological shocks to job growth and development.
 Research with a public policy focus is encouraged, as is research that connects entrepreneurship to the arts and humanities.

 Student research analyst positions

-The research analyst positions provide hands-on experience for students during the academic year and possibly the summer months.
+The research analyst positions provide hands-on experience for students during the academic year.
 Students are expected to keep regular office hours at the CIE when they are conducting research, and compensation will be competitive ($10-$12 per hour depending on qualifications).
 Students will gain valuable skills, including hands-on experience with state-of-the art research methods, data generation, collection, hypothesis testing, analysis, in addition to learning more about various aspects of entrepreneurship.

 Faculty research grants

 Faculty grants are awarded on a competitive basis.
 Interested faculty members should submit a research prospectus that outlines the research question and relationship to entrepreneurship/innovation.
 Selection criteria include the importance of the topic, likelihood of successful publication, and expected quality of the student research experience.